Who is a juvenile?

-What happens at a Detention hearing?
+What happens at a detention hearing?

 What happens at trial?

 At trial, the prosecutor must prove, beyond a reasonable doubt, that the minor is delinquent.
 The State must prove its case beyond a reasonable doubt by presenting evidence and calling witnesses.
 The minor does not have to prove that he or she is innocent and does not have to present any evidence, call witnesses or testify if the minor chooses not to.
 However, the minor is permitted to call witnesses and testify if that is his or her desire.
 The minor may cross-examine the prosecution witnesses through his or her attorney and the prosecution may cross-examine the minor or his or her witnesses, if they testify.
 Unlike adult cases, there is usually no right to a jury trial in Juvenile Court.
 If the minor is found not guilty, the case is dismissed and the minor is free to leave.
-If the minor is found guilty, he must be sentenced.
+If the minor is found guilty, he or she must be sentenced.

 What happens at a sentencing hearing?